WANT TO SAVE THIS RECIPE?

 Okay, so I know that after Labor Day, everyone is ready for summer to end and for fall to begin.
 Pumpkin desserts and all things cinnamon-spiced start appearing everywhere.
 I, on the other hand, am still trying to soak up every last bit of summer.
 This is most likely my last summer recipe for the season, but I like to think I saved the best for last.

 These Cajun blackened scallops with coconut creamed corn are one of those easy-to-prepare but crazy delicious meals.
-Served with a chipotle avocado tomato salsa, you better believe that this is jam-packed full of flavor!
+Served with a chipotle avocado tomato salsa, you better believe that this is jam-packed full of flavor.
+In fact, when I was a private chef cooking for multiple families, they would always request this specific dish during the summer!

 Recipe